 Supplies to Get Started

-Here's what you need to get started to repaint a washer and dryer in good repair:
+Here's what you need to repaint a washer and dryer in good repair:

 - Drop Cloth